JusticeProject/piYTDL/README.md

 sudo reboot now
 ```
 ## Set up the Firewall, allow SSH in, HTTP/HTTPS out, DNS out, NTP (network time protocol) out
+Since we are blocking traffic on the LAN, we need to figure out the subnet. ifconfig or nmcli can give the subnet for ipv4 and ipv6.
+Replace 1234:1234:1234:1234::/64 with the appropriate ipv6 subnet.
+Note that ipv6 rules must be inserted after all ipv4 rules.
 ```bash
 sudo apt install ufw
 sudo ufw default deny incoming